Tutorial 09: Custom Legal Skills, Guardrails & Agents (OpenAI)

 - Agents SDK: Handoffs between specialized agents (see OpenAI Agents SDK for JS/TS; openai-agents-python for Python)

-- Orchestration: Your code coordinates multiple API calls (Assistants or Chat Completions)
+- Orchestration: Your code coordinates multiple API calls and stores the audit trail

 Example: Parallel Due Diligence Review